MultiGP

 MultiGP is a global drone racing league and FPV Drone racing community.
 It governs and manages radio-controlled drone racing competitions.
-With over 38,539 members and 385 chapters worldwide, MultiGP is the only drone racing league with clear and available methods for participation and advancement within the league.
+With over 38,539 members and 385 chapters worldwide, MultiGP is the only drone racing league with available methods for participation and advancement within the league.
 MultiGP governs and sanctions drone racing events across the world, provides race production services, and works with groups to grow the sport of drone racing.

-Founded by Chris Thomas in February 2015, this drone racing league has been involved in the organization and management of over 16,000 races worldwide and created the first national (United States of America) performance-based drone racing championship.
+Founded by Chris Thomas in February 2015, this drone racing league has been involved in the organization and management of over 16,000 races across the world and created the first national (United States of America) performance-based drone racing championship.
 This Championship held stringent qualification requirements for entry, not just the price of admission.

 MultiGP offices are located in Palm Bay, Florida.

 MultiGP is a Special Interest Group (SIG) with The Academy of Model Aeronautics (AMA) and has agreed to cooperate in the communications, development, competition, and continued safety efforts of the FPV racing community within the AMA.